 The Dependency Injection Problem

-The page would fail to load and an exception will be thrown.
+If you tried to run this code as-is, the page would fail to load and an exception will be thrown.
 The exception message will be in the format of

 ICustomCode to the